Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance

-The applications of unitary compilation can be classified into three categories: (a) full unitary matrix compilation (FUMC), (b) fixed input states compilation (FISC) (for example, as used in quantum data encoding schemes) and (c) single input state compilation (SISC) (for examples, used in state preparation circuits in quantum chemistry).
-In FUMC, we are aiming to reproduce the complete unitary matrix and hence mimic the target evolution of every possible input state.
+Unitary compilation can be classified into three categories: (a) full unitary matrix compilation (FUMC), (b) fixed input states compilation (FISC), and (c)~single input state compilation (SISC).
+For example, FISC can be used in classical-into-quantum data encoding where the set of input states is limited.
+SISC finds application in state preparation circuits for quantum chemistry.

+In FUMC, the goal is to reproduce the complete unitary matrix and hence mimic the target evolution of every possible input state.
 In consequence, the average fidelity is the natural figure of merit for FUMC. \begin{definition}[Average Fidelity \cite{nielsenSimpleFormulaAverage2002, khatriQuantumassistedQuantumCompiling2019}] Given two unitary transformations $U$ and $V$, the average fidelity between them is defined as:

 Here, $\dl \psi$ represents the integration over the unitarily invariant Fubini-Study measure on pure states. \end{definition}